 TOURNAMENT HOURS: Official start and weigh-in times for each flight will be announced at the pre-tournament briefing.
 Our best effort will be given to allow at least 8 hours fishing time.
 In the case of adverse weather conditions, the tournament director will open weigh-in at 12 Noon for safety.

 SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the pound-and-hundredth weight of each teams catch during the competition days of the tournament.
-Only Largemouth and Spotted bass will be weighed.
+Only Largemouth, Smallmouth and Spotted bass will be weighed.
 The limit per team shall be 5 of the above species and varieties per day, unless otherwise specified by tournament officials.
-At no time, shall a competitor have in their possession more than the tournament limit.
-Tournament officials will conduct checks for violations of this provision, and in the event a team has in its possession more than the above-described limits, the team will be immediately disqualified.
-The official length for bass shall be 12in measured on a flat board.
+At no time, shall a competitor have in their possession more than the tournament limit, violations will result in disqualification.
+The official length for bass shall be 14in for Largemouth, 18in for Smallmouth and 12in for Spotted bass measured on a flat board.
 Bass presented for weigh-in, which fail to measure the official length, shall result in a penalty of 1 pound for each such bass, which penalty shall be deducted from the total score of the competitor.
 Any bass that appears to have been mangled, mashed, mauled or otherwise altered will be weighed and credited only at the discretion of tournament officials.
 After competitors check in at the official checkpoint they must present all legal fish in their possession to a tournament official to be counted, measured and weighed.
-Once a competitor’s catch is measured, counted and verified by a tournament official, that competitor may not return to the boat until their catch has been weighed and recorded.
-Bass must not be placed on a stringer at any time during the tournament.
+Bass must not be placed on a stringer at any time.
 Culling tags or clips are allowed.
 Specially designed bags which increase survival rate will be furnished by the Tournament Director and must be used for the weigh-in.
 The official measuring board for this tournament will be the American Bass Anglers/Triton Boats measuring board.